How to set the right targets for your business this year

 A crucial part of any company’s plans needs to include external changes that impact your business in the next year.
 Businesses are impacted by legislation such as the EU General Data Protection Regulation (GDPR) and new regulatory requirements may shift your strategy.
 There’s no doubt that Brexit, and similar decisions, will affect businesses operating with or in the UK.

-Your purpose: Include your purpose (mission) — why your business exists — and ambition (vision) — what the organisation wants to achieve in the future — statements.
+Your purpose: Include statements on your purpose (mission) — why your business exists — and ambition (vision) — what the organisation wants to achieve in the future

 Set the right targets for your business with these tips

-Since setting goals is something every business should do — large or small — it’s helpful to keep the following tips in mind to create objectives that are ambitious, yet realistic and will help lead to success.
-For more insight on how to create the best goals for small businesses, check out The Ultimate Guide to Small Business Goal Setting.
+Since setting goals is something every business should do.
+It’s helpful to keep the following tips in mind to create objectives that are ambitious, yet realistic and will help lead to success.

 · Keep it simple (and have fun)

-· Make sure your targets are SMART (specific, measurable, attainable, relevant and time-based)
+· Make sure your targets are SMART (external link) (specific, measurable, attainable, relevant and time-based)

 · Establish an action plan on how you will achieve your milestones